SPERM ASPIRATION/EXTRACTION

 Dr. Agha performs microscopic epididymal sperm aspiration (MESA) and TESA.
 We have a state of the art IVF team and routinely perform MESA and ICSI for IVF

-Dr. N Rana, a colleague at our center, provides all assisted reproductive techniques (ARTs), including in vitro fertilization/embryo transfer (IVF/ET), gamete intrafallopian transfer (GIFT), zygote intrafallopian transfer (ZIFT), and tubal embryo transfer (TET), with and without micromanipulation.
+We work in collaboration with Reproductive Medicine Institute (RMI) for patients who wish to pursue IVF.
+The RMI provides all assisted reproductive techniques (ARTs), including in vitro fertilization/embryo transfer (IVF/ET), gamete intrafallopian transfer (GIFT), zygote intrafallopian transfer (ZIFT), and tubal embryo transfer (TET), with and without micromanipulation.
 The micromanipulation techniques include intracytoplasmic sperm injection (ICSI) and assisted zona hatching (AZH).
 The IVF laboratory is directly attached by pass-through windows to the ultrasound guided oocyte retrieval room and the operating room where procedures such as GIFT, ZIFT, and TET are performed.

 Pass-through retrieval eliminates the unnecessary and potentially harmful effect of transport on the gametes and embryos.
 The overall results of our IVF program in terms of the take home baby rate have consistently been above the national average.
 OBFC staff has been actively involved in clinical and basic researches, and participates in several multi-center clinical trials.
 The results of these studies have lead to the development of new techniques and high success rates.
 During the past two years, we have introduced new IVF stimulation protocols, embryo co-culture and blastocyst transfer procedures which have further improved our success rates and allowed a decrease in the number of embryos transferred, reducing the risk of multiple gestation.